 Equally important as these cliffs in geographic and scientific significance are the Grand Sable Dunes, sand dunes perched atop five square miles of high sand bluffs at the eastern portion of the lakeshore.
 Miles of unspoiled beaches are a third prominent feature of the lakeshore.

 The scientific features of the park reach far beyond the visually spectacular.
 Because of its location within the transition zone between the boreal and eastern deciduous forest biomes, Pictured Rocks has elements of both forest types.
 Hardwood forests of maple and beech are prevalent, but conifers dominate some sites.
 Soils range from well-drained sandy soils to hydric soils.
-Aquatic habitats, including streams, ponds, marshes and bogs are abundant.
+Streams, ponds, marshes, bogs, and other aquatic habitats are abundant.
 Lake Superior wields a powerful climatic force over the region; by keeping adjacent lands warmer in winter and cooler in summer, it greatly influences physical conditions and hence biotic communities.

-Along with university researchers and other partners, the national lakeshore's Science and Natural Resources Division conducts studies on resource management issues involving wildlife, water quality, invasive species, and forest health.
+Along with university researchers and other partners, the national lakeshore's Science and Resource Stewardship Division conducts studies on resource management issues involving wildlife, water quality, invasive species, and forest health.
 For more information on the park's science mission and activities, go to:

 Pictured Rocks NL Science Strategy Plan (pdf)